Hotspot Shield Review 2024: A Secure, User-Friendly VPN

 The third bullet point notes Hotspot Shield logs device hashes.
 This is where the privacy guarantee gets a bit dicey.
 Even though the device hashes aren’t linked to browsing activity, they do log some activity like domains accessed by users.

 The explanation behind the reason for these logs is that Hotspot Shield uses the information for performance, marketing, and to regulate users of the free program.
-An easy fix for the free users is to make them register a username and password and use that to regulate.
+We'd prefer that they find ways to deal with this that doesn't involve logging this information.

 Kill switch